NO. OF CREDITS:

 |WA CLOCK HRS:

-Working with the Personal Creed Project, you’ll help your students develop the habit of reflection.
-The project enables them to understand who and what have shaped them, begin discovering and committing to their values, and learn to stand for something in the world.
-Adapted in schools and colleges around the country, the Personal Creed experience generates enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
+In this course you join your students as they develop the habit of reflection.
+Working with the Personal Creed Project, students and teachers come to understand who and what have shaped them.
+According to the capacities of their developmental stages, they begin discovering and committing to their values, and learning to stand for something in the world.
+Adapted in schools and colleges around the country, the Personal Creed experience points to new course design and instruction practices that generate enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
+In this course you learn these practices.
 This makes for unusually rewarding teaching.

-In my classroom alone, over three thousand students have presented their personal creeds to their class communities.
+In my classroom alone over the years, more than four thousand students have presented their personal creeds to their class communities.
 One wrote:

 LEARNING OUTCOMES: Upon completion of this course, participants will have: